High Quality Links purple

 Most of the time, this happens because the website owner forgot, and they are usually happy to add the link when asked.

-Here’s an example of an unlinked mention, where the creator of the blog has listed the top cars of 2022 but hasn’t linked back to any of the brands:
+Here’s an example of an unlinked mention, where the creator of the blog has listed the top safest cars in 2025 but hasn’t linked back to any of the brands:

 Unlinked mentions can be a goldmine for getting high-quality backlinks because they are:

-Easy to get: Since the mention is already there, getting it linked involves minimal effort compared to other link-building strategies.
+• Easy to earn: Since the mention is already there, getting it linked involves minimal effort compared to other link-building strategies.

 2. Set up notifications for your company name, product, or any branded terms.